 When you lose someone you love often the hardest time is after the funeral.
 Up until then family and friends rally around but in the months that follow a bereaved person can often feel very alone as they grieve for their loved one and seek to carry on.
 A listening ear and some love and concern in these times can make all the difference.

 Aware of this, the Kirkby Anglican Churches have set up a Bereavement Support Team.
-We meet at 2pm on the first Wednesday of every month at St. Martin’s Church, for a short service of remembrance, followed by a cup of tea and a chance to talk to other people on their own journeys of grief.
+We meet at 2pm on the first Wednesday of every month at St. Martin’s Church, for a short service of remembrance with a chance to share memories and reflect, followed by a cup of tea and a chance to talk to other people on their own journeys of grief.
 We believe that this is the best way to provide support, by enabling listening and support amongst those bereaved.
 Everyone is very welcome.

 Maybe this poem: “Reaching Out” by Christine Rigden encapsulates what we are seeking to provide:

 I feel your pain and long to touch the hurt

 Yes I know that I can’t really see